FrankDocu/Lichess-Development-Onboarding/translation_context.md

 %s posted in topic %s=The first %s is the player's name and the second %s is the title of the topic in the forum.
 By "topic" here we mean a discussion, sometimes called a "thread" in this context.
 This is one of the messages that appears in the activity feed on the left-hand side of the "Play" page (http://lichess.org/) after you have started following a player.

-Players=The alt text (what you see when you hover the mouse over) of the "People" link at the top of every page.
+Players=The title text (what you see when you hover the mouse over) of the "People" link at the top of every page.

 Minutes per side=This appears in all the game creation menus (e.g. "Create a game", "Play with a friend") after you have ticked "Time control".
 Below it is a slider that lets you select how many minutes each player will have on the clock.